 Frozen Mixed Vegetables

-Here is a video of how you can get your Bearded Dragon to LOVE veggies if he/she is stubborn and refuse to eat it out of a dish: [Only registered and activated users can see links. ][Only registered and activated users can see links. ].
+Here is a video of how you can get your Bearded Dragon to LOVE veggies if he/she is stubborn and refuse to eat it out of a dish: How to get your bearded dragon to love veggies and drink water.

 Fruits can also be used, just avoid any citrus fruit such as oranges and grape fruit.
 Use Melon, occasional Apples, Banana (only very occasionally as a treat -bananas are very high in Phosphorus), and rarely Strawberry, Grapes, Raspberry.